febinbellamy/CodeHub/.github/SECURITY.md

 # Security Policy

-If you identify a potential security vulnerability in CodeHub, we encourage you to report it immediately.
+If you identify a potential security vulnerability in CodeHub, we encourage you to let us know right away.
 Please contact us at **febinbellamy@gmail.com** with the following details:

 1. A detailed description of the issue, including steps to reproduce it.
 2. An explanation of the potential impact on security and user data.